1-Nishanth-1/task-manager/README.md

 This project used **GitHub Copilot (GPT-5.1)** to accelerate development.

 - **What AI was used for**
-  - Drafting Express middleware, error handling, and CORS configuration.
+  - Drafting Express middleware, error handling.
   - Sketching Prisma model definitions and basic CRUD logic for tasks.
   - Helping debug environment variable issues (NextAuth secret, CORS, backend token sync).
   - Generating this README structure and wording.